Eddy Raven: 1984-88: RCA Records

 Frank J. Myers co-wrote several of Raven's singles, and formerly played guitar in his road band.

 Raven moved to RCA Records Nashville in 1984 at the end of his self-imposed hiatus.
 His first single for the label was "I Got Mexico", and that year it became his first number-one single on Hot Country Songs.
 Also co-written by Myers, it was the first single from his RCA debut I Could Use Another You.
-Raven produced the album with Paul Worley, who was then known mainly as a session guitarist but would become increasingly known as a producer throughout the 1980s and 1990s.
-Also released as singles from the album were the title track and "She's Gonna Win Your Heart", which both placed within the top ten of Hot Country Songs.
+Raven produced the album with Paul Worley, who was then known mainly as a session guitarist, but who became increasingly known as a producer throughout the 1980s and 1990s.
+Also released as singles from the album were the title track and "She's Gonna Win Your Heart", which both placed within the top 10 of Hot Country Songs.
 Cash Box described the title track as "an upbeat tune stressing Raven’s clear, distinct vocals."
 Writing for Stereo Review magazine (now known as Sound & Vision), Alanna Nash noted that while it had fewer songs written by Raven and a "slightly more mainstream" sound than its predecessors, the album was "well up to his own high standards"; she also considered Raven's singing more upbeat and confident than on previous efforts.

 His next RCA album was 1985's Love and Other Hard Times, which he co-produced with Worley.
-It accounted for three top-ten singles on the country music charts: "Operator, Operator" (previously a single for co-writer Larry Willoughby in 1983), followed by "I Wanna Hear It from You" and "You Should Have Been Gone by Now".
+It accounted for three top-10 singles on the country music charts: "Operator, Operator" (previously a single for co-writer Larry Willoughby in 1983), followed by "I Wanna Hear It from You" and "You Should Have Been Gone by Now".
 Raven co-wrote six of the songs on the album.
-In the process of recording, he and Worley chose to incorporate a more acoustic influence on some tracks, and thus chose Mark O'Connor to play fiddle and mandolin.
+In the process of recording, Worley and he chose to incorporate a more acoustic influence on some tracks, so chose Mark O'Connor to play fiddle and mandolin.
 Cash Box reviewed the album positively, stating that it was "another exhibition of his fine vocal range and his valuable songwriting ability."
 Billboard also published a positive review of the album, which said that his "haunting and sincere voice is matched here by some of the best material he's recorded in recent years."
 In 1985, Raven was nominated for the Horizon Award (now known as the Best New Artist award) from the Country Music Association.